yzhang-gh/vscode-markdown/README.md

   <p><img src="https://github.com/yzhang-gh/vscode-markdown/raw/master/images/toc.png" alt="toc" width="305px"></p>

-  - The indentation rule (tab or spaces) of TOC will be the same of your current file (find it in the right bottom corner)
+  - The indentation type (tab or spaces) of TOC can be configured per file (find it in the right bottom corner)

+    *Note*: be sure to also check the `list.indentationSize` option

   - To make TOC compatible with GitHub or GitLab, set option `slugifyMode` accordingly